brunoocasali/carrierwave-box/README.md

 # CarrierWave::Box

 I'm developing the gem to access box api but I discovered that them not allow you to get the direct download as a free user.
 So, I won't pay for this service.
-So I'll not continue the development of this gem!
+So I'll not continue the development of this gem! **not yet**

 ## Installation